 Why did you launch a bug bounty program?

-Obviously our main reason for launching a Bug Bounty program was to improve security testing for the project.
+Our main reason for launching a bug bounty program was to improve security testing for the project.
 It helps uncover more unknown vulnerabilities and implement better security practices.
 It also provides a private channel for vulnerability reporting.
-We already had a security email address but we think the Bug Bounty will encourage more people to report issues because of the reward.
+We already had a security email address, however the bug bounty will encourage more people to report issues because of the reward.
 We will benefit from YesWeHack visibility to attract more security researchers to our project.

-Finally, in 2020, having a Bug Bounty program is also a reliability indicator and proof we treat security seriously.
+A bug bounty program is also a reliability indicator and proof we treat security seriously.
 It will help us gain the trust of customers and partners.

 Opening the program to the public was always our goal because this is an open-source project.
 It wouldn’t make sense to keep the program private for too long.
 Having a private program has allowed us to lift our platform to a higher standard, to correct multiple vulnerabilities, and to define more precisely the scope of our program and its rules.
-Today, we are ready to open it to the public and say confidently that PrestaShop is properly secured.
+Today, we are ready to open it to the public and say confidently that PrestaShop is properly secure.

-Founded in 2013, YesWeHack is the #1 European Bug Bounty & VDP Platform.
+Founded in 2015, YesWeHack is the #1 European Bug Bounty & VDP Platform.

-YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting more than 20,000 cyber-security experts (ethical hackers) across 120 countries with organisations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.
+YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting more than 25,000 cyber-security experts (ethical hackers) across 120 countries with organisations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.

 YesWeHack runs private (invitation based only) programs, public programs and vulnerability disclosure policies (VDP) for hundreds of organisations worldwide in compliance with the strictest European regulations.